Installing third-party remote scripts

 - Operating System: All

-A control surface may not always be included for certain controllers but instead may be provided directly by the manufacturer, e.g. for Native Instrument's Maschine.
-These third-party control surfaces need to be installed manually.
+A remote script is not always included in Live for every controller and may be provided directly by the manufacturer instead, such as the remote script for Native Instrument's Maschine.
+Third-party remote scripts need to be installed manually.